Baking Soda and Acne

-Alkaline Nature: Baking soda is alkaline.
-When used on the skin, baking soda may make the skin more alkaline, or "basic."
-Some skin care bloggers suggest that using alkaline skin products will make the skin healthier.
-However, facial skin’s natural pH is approximately 5.25, which is slightly acidic.
+This means that when used on the skin, baking soda may cause the skin to become more alkaline.
+Some skin care bloggers suggest that using alkaline skin products will make the skin healthier, but this is not true.
 For ideal skin health, and prevention of acne, the pH should be left unchanged.

 In short, since using baking soda on the skin can raise its pH, this is very likely a bad idea when it comes to acne.

 Bottom line: The weak antibacterial activity of baking soda is unlikely to significantly improve acne, and its abrasive nature and alkaline pH may in fact lead to more breakouts, not less.

 - Yoon, S.-K. A Friend In need.
 Far East.
 Econ.
 Rev. 165, 60 (2002). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2806659/